apollographql/specs/inaccessible/v0.2/inaccessible-v0.2.md

 - Interfaces marked with `@inaccessible` MUST be excluded
 - Interfaces marked with `@inaccessible` MUST be excluded from the `extends` clause of all other interfaces
 - Union types marked with `@inaccessible` MUST be excluded
+- Enum types marked with `@inaccessible` MUST be excluded
+- Enum values marked with `@inaccessible` MUST be excluded and MUST not be returned to users or accepted as input

-Note applying this process may result in an invalid schema.
+Note: Applying this process may result in an invalid schema.
 For example, fields which return `@inaccessible` types which are not themselves marked `@inaccessible` will now return an invalid type which is not present in the schema.
 This is intentional. `@inaccessible` does NOT cascade.
 If applying `@inaccessible` results in an invalid schema, the serving process SHOULD apply standard polices to determine whether or how to serve it.
 Generally, invalid schemas SHOULD NOT be served, though some server configurations—particularly those used for development—may OPTIONALLY elect to serve such schemas in a degraded mode.
 The semantics of such a mode are not within the scope of this spec.